lcorrealopes/home/index.md

 ## Writings

-- My <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/monograph.pdf">monograph</a> on solvable groups (in portuguese).
-- My <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/thesis.pdf">dissertation</a> on *p*-adic analytic groups (in portuguese).
 - My Ph.D. thesis: Profinite groups acting acylindrically on profinite trees (*soon*).

 **Profinite groups, free constructions and some Bass-Serre theory:**

 These texts are some interesting parts of my personal notes written in preparation for my PhD Algebra Exam.
 I will upload the archives randomly.
-Unfortunatelly they are only in portuguese language at the time but I will upload an english version as soon as possible :)
+Unfortunatelly they are only in portuguese at the time but I will upload an english version as soon as possible :)

 - Part I: something about profinite groups.
 - Part II: <a href="https://docs.google.com/viewer?url=https://github.com/lcorrealopes/home/raw/main/assets/files/Free-Projective.pdf">Free vs Projective Groups</a>.